 Differentiate different types of deletion commands when necessary.
 For example, a Delete menu item behaves the same as pressing a Delete key, but a Cut menu item copies the selected content to the system pasteboard before deleting it.

 Create short labels for custom commands.
 Use verbs or short verb phrases that succinctly describe the action your command performs.
 For guidance, see Labels.

 Support both edit menu styles.
 Be prepared to display the horizontal callout bar when people use Multi-Touch gestures to reveal the menu and the tall context menu style when people use a pointing device to reveal it.

-Adjust placement of edit options, if necessary.
-By default, the menu is positioned above or below the insertion point or selection, depending on available space, and includes a pointer to the related content.
-Although you can’t change the shape of the menu, its position is configurable—you can prevent it from covering important content or parts of your interface.
+Adjust an edit menu’s placement, if necessary.
+Depending on available space, the default menu position is above or below the insertion point or selection.
+The system also displays a visual indicator that points to the targeted content.
+Although you can’t change the shape of the menu or its pointer, you can change the menu’s position.
+For example, you might need to move the menu to prevent it from covering important content or parts of your interface.

 In your iPadOS app, consider whether Find menu items belong in the Edit menu.
 When people use a physical keyboard with your iPadOS app, they can view the standard keyboard shortcuts for commands like Find and Find Next in the shortcut interface.
 If your app lets people search for files or other types of objects — and not for text — it might make more sense to list Find menu items in the File menu.
 For guidance, see Keyboard shortcuts.